cyberbali/API-AuthN-AuthZ-Descision-Tree/README.md

 # AuthGuard Decision Tree & Threat Analyzer 🛡️⚡

-An interactive, premium, zero-dependency web-based security portal and state machine designed to help software engineers, security professionals, and architects navigate complex Authentication (AuthN) and Authorization (AuthZ) decisions while automatically embedding critical security controls.
+An interactive browser based tool to help you chose the correct Authentication (AuthN) and Authorization (AuthZ) flow for your application.

 ---